Does Duplicate Content Harm Your Website’s Rankings?

 When you have content that’s at least 1,000 words, you’re able to include keywords that Google’s crawlers are searching for.
 Longer posts also allow for headings, links, graphics and videos, and other elements that help boost your SEO.

-Some things simply can’t be accomplished in 200 words.
+Some things can’t be accomplished in 200 words.
 Additionally, longer content communicates to users that you have authority and can be trusted.
 And it’s perfect for scanning, which is what the vast majority of users will be doing.

 How Do I Conduct Keyword Research?

 Keyword research encompasses a variety of methods and strategies depending on who you talk to.
 Firstly, you’ll need to understand the different types of keywords.
 From there, knowing your audience’s needs and intent will help you choose the right keywords to include in your content.
 Ask yourself what it is that users want and what you offer.
-What words are your competition using?
+What words is your competition using?
 You can even use Google’s predictive text algorithm to help you see what keywords users are searching for.

 In addition to conducting independent keyword research and using the tools we linked, we’ve got a Guide to Keyword Research Success that outlines—in detail—everything you need to know about keywords and how to optimize them for your SEO.